 4) Lara Turtle Beach

-An important part of Paphos which has been declared and protected by European Union as protected area for animals.
-Due to the amount
+An important part of Paphos which has been declared and protected by European Union as a protected area for animals.
+Due to the number

 of turtles that are born at the are is now protected and people cannot use the specific beach.
 Many turtles are visiting the area

-grow their eggs.
-After a specific period baby turtles appear and swim towards the sea to travel to other destinations.
+to grow their eggs.
+After a specific period, baby turtles appear and swim towards the sea to travel to other destinations.

-A bit futher from the point which is protected, there is also a beautiful beach which can be publicly used.
+A bit further from the point which is protected, there is also a beautiful beach which can be publicly used.
 The specific beach is

 very famous to both local people and tourists because the is extremely clean and crystal and the golden sand is very soft and